SufyanAbbada/jQuery-Ajax-Async-Calls/README.md

 # jQuery-Ajax-sync-Calls

- NExt level from Begineer to jQuery with Ajax Calls also called as Sync calls
+NExt level from Beginner to jQuery with Ajax Calls also called as Sync calls